jamesread/prometheus-gmail-exporter/README.md

 To run this tool on a headless server, you may want to first create the `login_cookie.dat` on a Desktop/Workstation where a web browser is a available, and then move it to the headless server, perhaps by mounting this file from some form of secret provider into the container.
 (See also [issue #9](https://github.com/jamesread/prometheus-gmail-exporter/issues/9) for more background.)

+## Troubleshooting: `accessNotConfigured`

+The GMail API is probably not enabled in your account yet.
+You can enable it by following instructions here; https://developers.google.com/workspace/guides/enable-apis .

-## Running via as a container image
+## Run as a container image

 There is a published container in **hub.docker.com**, called `jamesread/prometheus-gmail-exporter:latest`.